TouK/nussknacker-scenario-examples-library/README.md

 You can disable scenario deployment (in fact, the scenario will be deployed but then it will be canceled) for a specific example by setting e.g. `LOAN_REQUEST_DEPLOY: false` - this ENV ensures that the `loan-request' scenario example is not active when the data data generation is started.

+#### Keep the service alive

+The library service can be configured to automatically stop when no data generators or mock services are actively being used.
+This behavior is controlled by the `STOP_WHEN_NO_GENERATOR_OR_MOCK_ENABLED` environment variable.
+When set to `true`, the service will terminate after completing the initial setup if there are no active generators or mocks, which is useful for scenarios that only require the setup phase.
+By default, this option is set to `false`, meaning the service will continue running regardless of generator or mock usage.

 ### Additional outside requirements